Cart 0

 #SAVETHEMANTAS CAMPAIGN LAUNCHES

-The campaign officially begins!
-With the launch of #SaveTheMantas, we’re mobilising a global community to stand up for manta and devil rays.
-Through powerful visuals, public outreach, and strategic advocacy, we’re building momentum in the lead-up to CITES CoP20, where international protection for these species will be on the line.
+The campaign officially began!
+With the launch of #SaveTheMantas, we mobilised a global community to stand up for manta and devil rays.
+Through powerful visuals, public outreach, and strategic advocacy, we built momentum in the lead-up to CITES CoP20, where international protection for these species was on the line.

 17 SEPTEMBER 2025